A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Examples

 Coupling between the beam and the solid is realized with the three \btssfull coupling variants ($\penPos = \unit[10]{N/m^2}$, $\penRot = \unit[1]{Nm/m}$).
 First-order Lagrange polynomials are employed to discretize both the positional and the rotational Lagrange multipliers.
-The left part of \Cref{fig:examples:coupling_mesh} illustrates the finite element discretization of the 1D-2D model.
 The pipe is modeled with $2 \times 12 \times 4$ finite elements in radial, tangential and $\ey$ direction, respectively.
-Eight-noded solid shell elements are employed, \cf\cite{Bischoff1997,Vu-Quoc2003a}.
+Eight-noded solid shell elements are employed, \cf\cite{Vu-Quoc2003a}.
+It is important to note that solid shell elements are not shell elements in the classical sense.
+They are eight-noded 3D hexahedral elements with enhanced assumed strain (EAS) and assumed natural strain (ANS) formulations to improve accuracy and numerical stability for thin structures.
+Thus, the coupling scenario in this example can be classified as \btsso.
 The beam is discretized using $10$ \sr beam finite elements.
+The left part of \Cref{fig:examples:coupling_mesh} illustrates the finite element discretization of the \btsso model.
 In the present example, the beam \cs{s} penetrate the solid coupling surface.
 Therefore, it is also possible to discretize this example with a full 3D finite element mesh, where the beam itself is also modeled using 3D finite elements, \cf the right part of \Cref{fig:examples:coupling_mesh}.
 The full 3D model is discretized with $50{,}480$ second-order tetrahedra (\tet{10}) elements.
 Consequently, the full 3D model consists of $226{,}383$ degrees of freedom.
 The discretization of the full 3D model has been chosen such that mesh convergence is guaranteed and it can be used as a reference solution to assess the quality of the results obtained with the three \btssfull variants.